itsee-birmingham/standalone_collation_editor/README.md

 This variable can be used to add additional checks before moving to the next stage of the collation editor.
 It can be used to enforce particular editorial rules for example.

 The data should be structured as a JSON object with the stage/s to be modified as the top level key/s using the following values: set_variants, order_readings, approve.
-The key refers to the stage being moved to so the checks in the key *set_variants* will be run when the *move to set variants* button is clicked in the regulariser screen.
+The key refers to the stage being moved to; so the checks in the key *set_variants* will be run when the *move to set variants* button is clicked in the regularisation screen.

 The value of this key should be an array of JSON objects each with the following three keys:

 - **function** *[string]* - the function to run.
-The can either be the function itself or, as in the example below a reference to a function elsewhere sich as the javascript files listed in the ```localJavascript``` variable.
+The can either be the function itself (in the services file only) or, as in the example below a reference to a function elsewhere such as the javascript files listed in the ```localJavascript``` variable.
 -  **pass_condition** *[boolean]* - the boolean returned from the function if the test has passed and the user may continue to the next stage.
 -  **fail_message** *[string]* - the string displayed to the user if a test condition fails and they are prevented from moving to the next stage.